aus10powell/aus10powell.github.io/_posts/2018-08-26-automatic-health-conversations1.markdown

 #### Refinement of "Health" purposes
 Most of this work was towards creating an initial viable solution in human-like responses to a health-related statement or question.
 One way of refining the types of responses would be to determine what type of statement/questions started the conversation and score possible answers only within that concept space.

+*Code for this project can be viewed at: [Automated Health Responses](https://github.com/aus10powell/Automated-Health-Responses)*